tyzbit/fly-stream/README.md

 # Opening in VRChat

-In the video player URL, put in `http://[the IP address from before]`.
-Note that it **IS NOT** `https`.
-SSL would increase complexity, so this guide intentionally only uses `http`.
-If you're moderately technical (and with the help of fly.io docs), you could set up SSL fairly easily.
+In the video player URL, put in `rtspt://[the IP address from before]/live`

 ---